Attraction-Repulsion clustering with applications to fairness: Charged clustering via multidimensional scaling

 with $u,v\geq 0$;

 with $u\geq 0$. \\ Let $0\leq u\leq 1$ and $v,w\geq 0$,

 \end{definition}

-\begin{remark} $\delta_1((X,S),(X,S))\neq 0$ and therefore it is not strictly a dissimilarity.
+\begin{remark} $\delta_1((X,S),(X,S))\neq 0$ and therefore it is not strictly a dissimilarity in usual sense, see, for example, Chapter 3 in \cite{Everittetal}.
 Yet, for all practical purposes discussed in this work this does not affect the proposed procedures. \end{remark}

+\begin{remark} Both $\delta_1$ and $\delta_3$ could produce negative values.
+For this reason, we add a step that ensures positiveness in the algorithms at the end of this and the next sections. \end{remark}

+\begin{remark} All our dissimilarities can handle categorical variables as protected attributes $S$, once they are appropriately codified in numerical values.
+Furthermore, $\delta_2$ and $\delta_3$ are applicable to more general situations where the protected class is not discrete, as, for example, age or income.
+This is due to the treatment of $S$ as a quantitative variable in these dissimilarities. \end{remark}

-To the best of our knowledge this is the first time that such dissimilarities have been proposed and used in the context of clustering (in \cite{repuls_clust} repulsion was introduced modifying the objective function, only taking into account distances between points, to maintain centers of clusters separated).
-Dissimilarities (\ref{k_add}) to (\ref{k_local}) are natural in the context of fair clustering because they penalize the Euclidean distance taking into account the (protected) class of the points involved.
-Hence, some gains in fairness could be obtained.
+To the best of our knowledge this is the first time that such dissimilarities have been proposed and used in the context of clustering (in \cite{repuls_clust} repulsion was introduced modifying the objective function, considering only distances between points, to maintain centers of clusters separated).
+Dissimilarities (\ref{k_add}) to (\ref{k_local}) are natural in the context of diversity enhancing clustering because they penalize the Euclidean distance considering the protected class of the points involved.
+Hence, some gains in diversity could be obtained.

 The dissimilarities we consider are interpretable, providing the practitioner with the ability to understand and control the degree of perturbation introduced.
 Dissimilarity (\ref{k_add}) is an additive perturbation of the squared Euclidean distance where the intensity of the penalization is controlled by matrices $U$ and $V$, with $V$ controlling the interactions between elements of the same and of different classes $S$.
 Dissimilarity (\ref{k_norm}) presents another additive perturbation but the penalization is proportional to the difference between the classes $S_1$ and $S_2$, and the intensity is controlled by the parameter $u$.